+I/O compounding.
 Compounding, also called batching and coalescing, is a popular technique to improve throughput and amortize cost by combining many small I/Os into fewer larger ones.
 Disk I/O schedulers coalesce adjacent I/Os to reduce disk seeks [3] and boost throughput.
-Purohit et al. [34] proposed Compound System Calls (Cosy) to amortize the cost of context switches and to reduce data movement across the user-kernel boundary.
-The Composite-File File System (CFFS) [48] groups small files with similar meta-data information and uses a common i-node for all files in a group; this consolidation reduces I/O accesses and improves hit rates in the dentry cache.
-These compounding techniques are all hidden behind the POSIX file-system API, which cannot convey the required high-level semantics [9].

-The Batch-Aware Distributed File System (BAD-FS) [6] demonstrated the benefits of using highlevel semantics to explicitly control the batching of I/O-intensive scientific workloads.
-Dynamic sets [39] took advantage of the fact that files can be processed in any order in many bulk file-system operations (e.g., grep foo .c).
-Using a set-based API, clients could pre-fetch a set of files in an optimal order so that computation and I/O were overlapped and the overall latency was minimized.
+Purohit et al. [32] proposed Compound System Calls (Cosy) to amortize the cost of context switches and to reduce data movement across the user-kernel boundary.
+These compounding techniques are all hidden behind the POSIX file-system API, which cannot convey the required high-level semantics [8].
+The Batch-Aware Distributed File System (BAD-FS) [6] demonstrated the benefits of using high-level semantics to explicitly control the batching of I/O-intensive scientific workloads.
+Dynamic sets [37] took advantage of the fact that files can be processed in any order in many bulk file-system operations (e.g., grep foo .c).
+Using a set-based API, distributed file system clients can pre-fetch a set of files in the optimal order and pace so that computation and I/O are overlapped and the overall latency is minimized.
 However, dynamic sets did not reduce the number of network round trips.
-SeMiNAS [11] uses NFSv4 compounds (only) in its security middleware to reduce the security overhead.
+SeMiNAS [9] uses NFSv4 compounds (only) in its security middleware to reduce the security overhead.
 To the best of our knowledge, vNFS is the first attempt to use an overt-compounding API to leverage NFSv4's compounding procedures.